openSUSE/os-update/src/os-update.8.md

 restarted, if they are still using old libraries.

 IGNORE_SERVICES_FROM_RESTART="dbus"
-: Specifies a list of services which should not be restarted
+: Specifies a list of services which should not be restarted.

-SERVICES_TRIGGERING_REBOOT="dbus"
+SERVICES_TRIGGERING_SOFT_REBOOT="dbus"
-: Specifies a list of services which trigger a reboot
+: Specifies a list of services which trigger a soft-reboot.
+If anything else triggers a real reboot, a full reboot is performed.

+SERVICES_TRIGGERING_REBOOT=""
+: Specifies a list of services which trigger a full reboot.

 LOG_TAG="root"
 : Specifies a custom log identifier